OUR VISION

 Our Mission is to leverage art and place; empowering artists with disabilities who become creative catalysts for changing systems of day habilitation; long-term care, peer support, and affordable housing.

-Our artists are being transformed with vision and purpose, deployed as catalyst for systems change.
+Our artists are being transformed with vision and purpose and are becoming catalysts for systems change.
+Through their creativity, faith, and courage, they are reshaping what is possible.

 OUR STORY